NCAR/DART/models/clm/tutorial/README.rst

 A few setup steps remain before the assimilation case can be executed.
 First, the complete list of DART executables must be generated.
 At this point you should have already customized your ``mkmf_template`` and tested your local build environment in Step 4.
-Here compile the rest of the required DART scripts to perform the assimilation as follows:
+In this step, you must compile the rest of the required DART scripts to perform the assimilation as follows:

 ::

- > cd ~/DART/models/clm/work/
+ > cd <dartroot>/models/clm/work/
  > ./quickbuild.csh -mpi

 After completion the following DART executables should be available within your ``work``